Phase transitions induced by standard and predetermined measurements in transmon arrays: Replica method

 \subsection{Effective Hamiltonian in the enlarged space}

-As we discussed in the main text, one of the main problems that arise when designing an experimental set-up to simulate a~MIPT is related to post-selection, which refers to the need to monitor each trajectory (that is, the result of each measurement performed during the dynamics and the values of each parameter in each unitary gate), to obtain the expectation values associated with them.
+As we discussed in the main text, one of the main problems that arise when designing an experimental set-up to simulate an~MIPT is related to post-selection, which refers to the need to monitor each trajectory (that is, the result of each measurement performed during the dynamics and the values of each parameter in each unitary gate), to obtain the expectation values associated with them.
 Furthermore, this implies that for less frequent trajectories, the expectation values are extremely difficult to measure.
-As noted in~\cite{bao21}, this issue is related to the fact that the simplest observable for diagnosing a~MIPT needs to be associated, at least, with the second moment $k=2$ of the density matrix in Eq.~\eqref{replicated_observables}.
-But, as explained above, we can also consider observables, Eq.~\eqref{observable_number}, involving the first moment $k=1$ of the density matrix and, therefore, not requiring post-selection (Fig.~\ref{fig:postselection_nopostelection}).
+As noted in~\cite{bao21}, this issue is related to the fact that the simplest observable for diagnosing an~MIPT needs to be associated, at least, with the second moment $k=2$ of the density matrix in Eq.~\eqref{replicated_observables}.
+But, as explained above, we can also consider observables, Eq.~\eqref{observable_number}, involving the first moment $k=1$ of the density matrix and, therefore, not requiring post-selection, to gain some indirect insight into the phase transition (Fig.~\ref{fig:postselection_nopostelection}).

 As we discussed in the main text, the effective Hamiltonian of Eq.~\eqref{H_eff_app} can be interpreted as an effective Bose Hubbard dynamics in an enlarged space of $4L$ sites, with interacting terms arising from measurements (Fig.~\ref{fig:enlarged_space_scheme}) as $\hat{H}_{\textnormal{eff}}=\hat{H}^M+i\hat{H}^{\rm BH} $~\eqref{H_eff}, where